MC-21 Falls Short of Plans: Only 76 Aircraft Instead of 270 by 2030

 Against this background, only the Il-114-300 stands out — on the contrary, they plan to increase its production to 20 machines per year instead of the previous 12.
 These aircraft are extremely necessary for regional lines, where the problem of replacing aging An-24s is particularly acute.

-What's Next — Seat Shortage and Lost Pace
+What's Next — Seat Shortage and Lost Momentum

 Even if the current plans are implemented, the industry will face an acute shortage of aircraft.
-By the early 2030s, Boeing and Airbus, despite the extension of their service life, will begin to massively retire from operation.
+By the early 2030s, Boeing and Airbus, despite the extension of their service life, will begin to retire en masse.

 At the current production rates, Russia risks approaching 2030 with a shortage of up to 400 aircraft, which will inevitably affect the availability of air travel and the increase in ticket prices.

-Earlier, www1.ru reported that the Kazan Aviation Plant will increase its capacity for the serial production of the aircraft.
+Earlier, www1.ru reported that Kazan Aviation Plant will increase capacity for serial production of the aircraft.

-Airbus and Bell Are Not Needed: New Mi-34 Helicopters Will Begin to Be Built in Tatarstan
+Airbus and Bell Not Needed: New Mi-34 Helicopters to Be Built in Tatarstan

 Fully Import-Substituted MC-21-310 Given Two Weeks to Take Off